3.2 Solving Multi-Step Equations by Inverse Operations

 As the name implies, a multi-step equation requires that we perform multiple operations in order to find the solution.
 We discussed inverse operations in the previous section.
 Now, it's time to learn about inverse processes.

-It will help if we start with something everyone is familar with: putting on socks and shoes.
+It will help if we start with something everyone is familiar with: putting on socks and shoes.

 When getting dressed, socks must be put on before shoes.
 But what do you do when getting undressed?
 The inverse process is to remove shoes first and then socks.